TransformerLensOrg/TransformerLens/README.md

 ### Documentation

 We ❤️ documentation!
 Check out [pydocstyle](https://github.com/PyCQA/pydocstyle) to easily find things that need to be documented.
 To learn more about documentation, check out `pydocstyle -e`.

+You can also turn off documentation rules that you don't really care about, such as D400 (line has to end with a period).

+When documenting this library, smithjessk turned off D400,D203,D212,D213,D413,D407,D406,D404,D415,D401,D205,D403,D200